trbaker/moodle-block/README.md

 Requires: Moodle 3.11, Moodle administrator to install

 This Moodle block displays the two most recent "Maps We Love" from Esri.
 The content can be found online at: https://www.esri.com/en-us/maps-we-love/overview.
 The data feed used by the Moddle block is updated daily.
-More information about creation of the data feed can be found at:
+More information about creation of A href="https://github.com/trbaker/AGO-Python-to-textFile">the data feed can be found here</a>.

 <center>
 <img src="https://github.com/trbaker/moodle-block/blob/master/mapswelove_images/mapswelove_block_coursepage.png?raw=true" width="800"></center>